How to watch PE with Joe Wicks: Fitness coach launches online videos for children at home

 When is PE with Joe on?

-The PE lessons will air every weekday from Monday to Friday at 9 am on Joe's YouTube channel.
+The PE lessons airs every weekday from Monday to Friday at 9 am on Joe's YouTube channel.

 However, if you miss a morning workout, each video will be available on The Body Coach TV after the live stream.